Eliezer-Barbosa/kitchen-0.1/README.md

 # kitchen-0.1
-Crud and tips calculator for a kitchen staff
+Crud and tips calculator for a kitchen staff.
+PHP